Information for term Climate Change Policy & Advocacy

 Copenhagen also thrives on organic produce, open spaces, green oases, and clean water.
 The Copenhagen Harbor is probably one of the only harbors clean enough to swim in.

 Although known for its progressive policies, Copenhagen retains an old-world, small village feel – with more bicycles than cars traveling its canal-lined streets.
-Cosmopolitan, culturally rich, environmentally conscious, clean, safe, and filled with exceptional universities, it’s no wonder residents find it extremely livable.
+Cosmopolitan, culturally rich, environmentally conscious, clean, safe, and filled with exceptional universities, it’s no wonder residents and visitors alike find it extremely livable.

 Copenhagen is stunning.
 From the city’s pristine waterways, to its modernist lamps, to the many castles and bell towers, Copenhagen is a feast for the eyes.
 Visit Nyhavn, Copenhagen’s waterfront, canal, and entertainment district that features iconic brightly colored townhouses that line the harbor.

 Then there’s Tivoli Gardens, the second-oldest amusement park in the world.
 Nestled right in the city, Tivoli Gardens offers rides, games, concerts, ballet, and musicals.
+Not only will you get to experience the park and all it offers guests, but also you will get a behind the scenes look at Tivioli’s sustainability program!
 Fun fact: Walt Disney visited Tivoli Gardens in 1951 and was so inspired by its lush gardens, rides, and food that – four years later – he opened California’s Disneyland.

 Daily LifeClick to Open